adaltas/node-shell/src/plugins/config.coffee.md

               'extended property cannot be declared inside a command' ] if config.extended?
             # config.command ?= command if Object.keys(config.commands).length
-          config.description ?= 'No description yet' # Shall be moved to the help plugin config.commands ?= {}
+          config.commands ?= {}
           config.options ?= {}
           config.shortcuts ?= {}